 Tanya Perry, DVM began working with animals at the young age of 14.
 Starting out working at farms, shelters and veterinary hospitals in Nova Scotia, Canada where she grew up, Dr. Perry went on to earn her Bachelor of Science from the University of Prince Edward Island.
 She graduated with her DVM from The Atlantic Veterinary College in Prince Edward Island, Canada in 1999.
 When asked why she wanted to become a vet, Dr. Perry responded that she can’t remember a time when she didn’t want to work with animals.
 She stated that the field of veterinary medicine is “challenging, entertaining, at times heart wrenching and never boring”.
 Dr. Perry began her work at Bolton Vet as an emergency relief doctor in 2001 and loved the experience so much that she moved into a full time position in 2003.
 Dr. Perry’s passion lies within the operating room where she specializes in soft tissue surgery, orthopedics and emergency surgery.
 She also loves the challenge and variety associated with emergency medicine.
 Dr. Perry believes the closeness of the staff at Bolton Vet is essential, as it allows all members to practice high quality medicine.
 In her down time, she enjoys traveling and a variety of outdoor activities including hiking, biking, boating, running, swimming and camping, to name a few.
 Dr. Perry shares her home with 3 cats: Tommy Boy, Bruce and Stewie, as well as her Irish Wolfhound puppy Winnie Jane.

 Michelle Pesce, DVM received her bachelor’s degree at Stony Brook University in Neurobiology & Physiology in 2008, then went on to vet school at Cornell University, graduating in 2012.
 She chose to work at Bolton Vet for the opportunity to work with so many skilled doctors and technicians, each with their own special interests.
 Dr. Pesce’s favorite patients are exotic pets and wildlife; she has traveled to Costa Rica and Honduras to work with native birds, mammals, reptiles & amphibians.
 She is interested in understanding the natural history and behavior of all species kept as pets, as this can help us learn how to keep them healthy and live with them harmoniously.
-Her own pets include a pionus parrot, a zebra finch, a bunny, a dog, a cat, a flock of chickens, and two honey bee hives.
-Since moving to Connecticut, Dr. Pesce has enjoyed exploring the local parks, restoring a house built in the 1800s (the last century or so was rough on it), birdwatching (even if it’s just in the backyard), and traveling to visit friends.
+Her own pets include a pionus parrot, a zebra finch, a bunny, a dog, a cat, a flock of chickens.
+She also maintains honey bee hives in her backyard, at a farm in Manchester, and at Creaser Park in association with a Coventry Middle School student project.
+Dr. Pesce has enjoys exploring local & state parks, restoring a house built in the 1800s (the last century or so was rough on it), birdwatching (even if it’s just in the backyard), and traveling to visit friends.

 Brad Pikas, DVM joined our staff in June 2005.
 He completed his undergraduate work in 1996 at Washington University in St. Louis, focusing on Environmental Sciences.
 He attained his D.V.M. from the University of Illinois in 2003 and continued with an internship in 2004 in small animal medicine, surgery, and critical care.
 He chose Bolton Veterinary Hospital because of its great staff with an unbelievable amount of cumulative experience, knowledge, and expertise.
 In addition, the hospital is able to receive emergencies 24 hours a day.
 His special interests in the veterinary field include emergency medicine, critical care, and wildlife/zoo medicine.
 Dr. Pikas enjoys ice hockey, in-line hockey, biking, camping and backpacking.
 He has two dogs, Paris and Remi, and a cat named Bam.